Helping Patients Live Inside Changing Realities

 How can nurses best attend to seriously ill patients’ existential needs?
 Read “Perspectives on Palliative Nursing: Existential Care in Daily Nursing Practice” for an overview of key priorities.

-See also the extensive health care news sections, the Journal Watch and Drug Watch sections, a Specialty Spotlight column highlighting critical […]
+See also the extensive health care news sections, the Journal Watch and Drug Watch sections, a Specialty Spotlight column highlighting critical care […]

 Preventable and Aggressive Care for Cancer Patients: To the Bitter End